 Don’t be afraid to call your local veterinarian if you’re having trouble figuring out what’s behind your pup’s paw irritation.
 They’ll get to the root of the problem before you know it and have plenty of suggestions to get you started.
 Until then, here’s what you’ll want to know about dogs with itchy paws.

 Though itching, licking, and biting are all symptoms of skin discomfort, it’s not always easy to tell what’s going on.
 Here, we’ll break down a few of the main causes of paw irritation so you can help figure out what’s up with your best bud.

-Good Hope Animal Hospital notes that allergies can manifest as a yeast infection or other skin conditions.
+Good Hope Animal Hospital notes that allergies can manifest as a yeast infection or other skin conditions, so you may not see stereotypical red, swollen skin.
 Your vet will be the best option to help identify allergies as the main cause of the discomfort and to decide how to treat those allergies.
 Feeding your pup local honey is just one homeopathic option to try!

 Sometimes, a lack of consistent paw hygiene can cause a buildup of sweat, dirt, and all that gross stuff.
 As you can imagine, this gets uncomfortable, so it’s no wonder why dogs may start licking and chewing their feet when this happens.
 Luckily, the solutions for dirty paws are simple, so these symptoms are easily avoidable.

 No matter what’s behind your dog’s discomfort, there’s something you can do about it.
 Don’t be afraid to ask your veterinarian for advice if you’re not sure where to go, but here are some places to start.

 To treat dry and cracked paws that aren’t causing significant problems, a number of paw balms and ointments will do the trick.
 There are tons of paw balms available on Amazon and in pet stores, including the ever-popular Musher’s Secret, and environmentally friendly, vegan options like Paw Soother.